-This notice describes how your contributions to the Faculty and Staff Retirement Plan ("the Plan") will be invested if you have a payroll deduction set up to contribute but do not choose an investment carrier or do not select specific investment funds and describes your rights and responsibilities in connection with default investments.
+This section describes how your contributions to the Faculty and Staff Retirement Plan ("the Plan") will be invested if you have a payroll deduction set up to contribute but do not choose an investment carrier or do not select specific investment funds.
+It also describes your rights and responsibilities in connection with default investments.
 You are eligible to make voluntary contributions in the Faculty and Staff Plan regardless of whether you are exempt or non-exempt staff.

 Your Right to Direct Investments

 You have the right to direct contributions for investment into one or more of the plan's approved investment carriers.
 Each investment carrier offers a broad range of investments, intended to allow you to achieve a diversified portfolio.
 The approved investment carriers are: Vanguard, VALIC, Fidelity Investments, and TIAA.

 If you have a payroll deduction set up to contribute or will start receiving Duke's contribution but do not select an investment carrier for contributions, contributions will be automatically deposited with Vanguard and invested in the appropriate default investment fund.
 The default investment fund established under the Plan for Vanguard, VALIC, Fidelity Investments and TIAA is the Vanguard Institutional Target Retirement Date Fund series.

 If you select an investment carrier but do not make investment elections with that investment carrier, contributions will be automatically invested in the default investment fund.
 Contributions invested in a default investment fund will remain invested in the default fund until you direct otherwise.
 You may transfer your contributions to other investment options with any approved investment carrier(s) at any time and without incurring financial penalty.
 However, the value of your account at the time of transfer is based on current market value and is subject to any gains or losses.
 Additional information about transfer of funds is available under Transfer Funds.